ricardonadao/ricardonadao.github.io/_posts/2018-09-02-nsx-how-to-automate-3-tier-app-deployment-part1.md

 * Each tier will have their own network segment
 * Each segment will have their own subnet
 * Inter and Intra segment traffic need to be fully secured
-* Tiers:
+* Tiers
   * _WebApp_ - Webservers/FrontEnd Servers
     * will be the only tier exposed to the public
     * tier provides HTTP services
     * front-end services will be load balanced across multiple servers
   * _App_ - Application/MidTier servers
     * tier to host all the app servers
     * app servers will be load balanced across multiple servers
   * _DB_- Database tier
     * tier hosting all the databases servers with the data used by the app servers

 ### Instead of long post lets divide these in multiple parts ###

 * Create Logical Switches
 * Create NSX Edge Service Gateway
 * Create NSX Distributed Logic Router
+* Configure Distributed Firewall
 * Configure NSX Edge Service Gateway
-  * Configure SNATs &amp; DNATs
+  * Configure SNATs & DNATs
   * Configure Firewall Rules
-* Configure Distributed Firewall

 The division of the entire process in smaller posts will give some room to detail each step and create a more modular process, where each scripted step can be used individually and re-used.